openlab-at-city-tech/openlab/wp-content/plugins/download-manager/readme.txt

 = 1.5.1 =
-* Adjsuted minor issues with download counter
+* Adjusted minor issues with download counter

 = 1.5 =
 * New feature: Download counter